zjseales/MinesweeperChallenge/MinesweeperJava/README.txt

   released with the same mouse press then the box will be revealed (or flagged if right clicked).
 - Flags are added and removed with right click.
 (Instead of pressing flag button then checking if flag is active).
 - Used a switch statement to determine number colours, (Instead of multiple 'if' statements).
+- Created a method to reveal all neighbouring squares to a revealed box that has no neighbouring mines (chainReveal function).
+- Made all variables and methods private, where possible.

 POSSIBLE FUTURE IMPROVEMENTS:
 - Let user choose a difficulty level.